-Mr. Sawyer, a former director of Weston, was appointed as Chief Operating Officer of Loblaw effective May 6, 2021.
-The compensation arrangements approved by the Governance Committee for Mr. Sawyer upon his appointment included a base salary of \$1,000,000 and STIP and LTIP targets of 150% and 400% of base salary, respectively.
-Mr. Sawyer's compensation also includes an allowance paid for certain relocation and travel expenses.
+The Governance Committee reviewed Mr. Sawyer's compensation arrangements in July 2022 and determined that his target direct compensation would not change, being a base salary of \$1,000,000 and STIP and LTIP targets of 150% and 400% of base salary, respectively, however the Governance Committee approved certain adjustments to Mr. Sawyer's allowance for certain housing and travel expenses.

-For 2021, Mr. Sawyer received an LTIP grant comprised of 122,989 stock options, 18,693 RSUs and 18,699 PSUs, with an aggregate grant date value of \$3,999,999, representing a full year grant.
+For 2022, Mr. Sawyer received an LTIP grant comprised of 92,120 stock options, 13,422 RSUs and 13,426 PSUs, with an aggregate grant date value of \$3,999,788.

-In addition, as discussed in the section "Individual STIP Components" on page 56, the Governance Committee awarded Mr. Sawyer \$517,771 for the individual performance component of his 2021 STIP award.
+In addition, as discussed in the section "Individual STIP Components" on page 58, the Governance Committee awarded Mr. Sawyer \$877,013 for the individual performance component of his 2022 STIP award.